 Arielle Spiegel found herself lost among unsuccessful doctor’s appointments and bogged down by research that didn’t provide clear solutions.
 So, she decided to change that.

 Over the course of three chemical pregnancies, a Uterine Septum removal, three Intrauterine Insemination cycles, two In Vitro Fertilization cycles, and a crushing miscarriage before Mother’s Day (among many other challenges), Arielle felt there must be some way in which she could use her knowledge and Type-A organization skills to help others who are looking for answers too.
-Thus, began CoFertility, a resource for anyone to learn about treatment scenarios, cost breakdown, and funding opportunities for fertility treatment.
+Thus, began Cofertility, which started as a resource for anyone to learn about treatment scenarios, cost breakdown, and funding opportunities for fertility treatment.

 Tune in to hear Arielle’s story as she walks us through every up and down that led her to help others while also finding some success for herself.

-Guests: Arielle Spiegel, founder and CEO of CoFertility
+Guests: Arielle Spiegel, co-founder and CMO of Cofertility

 Host: Dan Bulger